OIEIEIO/UniversalDigitalStore/README.md

 By hosting and deploying the Universal Digital Store, you can resell the app itself, creating an additional revenue stream.
 This feature allows you to offer a global e-commerce solution to other users.

-Why Universal Digital Store Sells Itself
+Why Universal Digital Store Sells Itself.
 In an increasingly digital world, having a robust and versatile e-commerce platform is essential for reaching a global audience.
 The Universal Digital Store is designed to not only sell a variety of digital products but also to empower you to create your own global e-commerce presence.

 The Concept